-Coming from Philly, this is usually the half way point for us to most of our favorite destinations in New England, so it’s really the perfect stop to grab a bite.
+Coming from Philly, this is usually the halfway point for us to most of our favorite destinations in New England, so it’s really the perfect stop to grab a bite.
 We also sometimes (ok, most of the time) stop on the way back too.
 Grab one to bring home with you.
 You’ll be craving it and be sorry you didn’t!

-The kiddos love the Margherita pie, hubs favors the clam, and in the summer they have the most incredible fresh chunk tomato pie I’m obsessed with!!
+The kiddos love the Margherita pie, hubs favor the clam, and in the summer they have the most incredible fresh chunk tomato pie I’m obsessed with!!
 Even the biggest cheese lovers won’t miss it on this.

 We pair our pizzas with their original recipe white bitch beer that dates back to their beginnings in 1922!
 If you’re like me and never drink soda, I promise you, this you’re not going to want to miss this one.

 When on ‘The Cape’, we like to stay on the bay in Yarmouth.
-It’s so peaceful, not too far in when we arrive after a lengthier drive and it’s located just around the corner form the ferries to Nantucket!
+It’s so peaceful, not too far in when we arrive after a lengthier drive and it’s located just around the corner from the ferries to Nantucket!

 We had the loveliest stay at the new Cape Sands Inn.
 The girls loved the indoor and outdoor pools, both with hot tubs.
 The indoor pool is open late and all year round!

-I however loved sleeping in the uber comfy bed with plush pillows, enjoying the breeze, bird-chirping and bay views from our bed!
+I, however, loved sleeping in the uber comfy bed with plush pillows, enjoying the breeze, bird-chirping, and bay views from our bed!